palebedev/cosec-examples/README.md

   - `asio-advanced`: multi-threaded tcp server with continuations that has operation limits.
   - `asio-stackfull-coro`: tcp server that uses stackfull coroutines based on Boost.Context.
   - `asio-shared`: server with shared state which uses strands for synchronization.
+  - `select`: server that implements basic asynchronous primitives using `select` reactor.
   - `generator`: synchronous generator based on C++20 coroutines.
 - Qt:
   - `layouts-painting`: basic use signals/slots, Qt Designer, layouts and mouse/paint events for custom-looking widgets.